 About This Blog

-In Practice, launched in October 2015, is a blog written by nurse practitioners and physician assistants practicing in a variety of specialties.
-The common theme of the blog is life as an NP or PA — both inside and outside the clinic — and the goal is to provide a platform for their distinctive voices and informed perspectives on topics relevant to clinicians in all settings.
+In Practice, a blog featuring the perspectives of nurse practitioners and physician assistants, was active from 2015 through 2017.
+The common theme of the blog was life as an NP or PA — both inside and outside the clinic — and the goal was to provide a platform for their distinctive voices and informed perspectives on topics relevant to clinicians in all settings.

 I am a board-certified family nurse practitioner, currently practicing adult medicine at Brigham and Women’s Primary Care Associates Longwood.
 Prior to that, I practiced for three years in an innovative primary care setting, the Massachusetts General Hospital (MGH) Ambulatory Practice of the Future, and for two years in a private family medicine setting.
 In addition, I am an advanced practice clinical preceptor for the Connell School of Nursing at Boston College, teaching community health to both undergraduate and graduate nursing students.
 In addition to my work in nursing practice and education, I have experience in public health research, having worked at the MGH Disparities Solutions Center and in the Communication Department at Boston College.
 My research interests include health disparities, the culturally competent provision of care, and nonverbal communication behaviors in conversations about health.
 I completed a Master of Science degree in nursing from the Connell School of Nursing at Boston College and hold memberships with several professional organizations, including the American Academy of Nurse Practitioners and the Massachusetts Coalition of Nurse Practitioners.
 In my spare time, I enjoy volunteering as a school nurse and health educator at the Nativity Preparatory School in Jamaica Plain.
 I travel annually to Leogane, Haiti and surrounding villages to provide nursing relief to the local Haitian community.
 You can follow me on Twitter @edonahueNP.